lregnier/faunadb-demo-app/README.md

 ### 4. Set up Schema

 Run below command for creating the DB schema.
-It will execute the all required queries from a file.
+It will execute all required queries from a file.

 ```
 fauna run-queries demo-app --file=./scripts/create_schema.fql
 ```

-### 5. Obtain an Admin API Key
+### 5. Obtain an API Key for the DB
-Create an Admin API key from the [Cloud Keys](https://app.fauna.com/keys) panel.
+Create an API Key for the created DB from the Cloud Dashboard [here] (https://dashboard.fauna.com/db/demo-app/keys).
 The API key will be used for running the service.

 ## Runing the app